 Generally speaking, carpet needs to be installed by a professional (and a good one at that).
 It’s a difficult, tricky task that involves measuring, cutting, nailing, etc. Just check out this guide to DIY carpet installation to see what we mean.
 It’s a doozie.

 And a good carpet needs a good underlayment.
 Have you ever walked on a carpet laid directly on a concrete or wood subfloor?
 Probably not.
 Because it’s not very comfortable.
 Which means you need to lay an underlayment down too, and you need to know which one to use in the first place.
+Don’t know what a subfloor or an underlayment is?
+Click that link to find out.

 That said, if you’re intent on doing the job yourself (or if you just want to do it quickly and cheaply), think about investing in some peel-and-stick carpet tiles.
 You can buy them at Home Depot, Lowe’s, even online—and they’re a cinch to put down.
 Just peel and stick, like the name implies.